isomorphic-software/smartclient-docs/classes/MetricSettings.md

 **Flags**: IR

 ---
+## Attr: MetricSettings.proportional

+### Description
+For multi-facet charts, render data values as a proportion of the sum of all data values that have the same label.

+Gradation labels will be switched to show percentage instead of absolute values.

+This setting is valid only for Column, Bar, Area and Radar chart types and only in [stacked](#attr-metricsettingsstacked) mode.
+Stacked columns will be as tall as the chart rect and stacked bars will be as wide as the chart rect.
+Area and Radar charts will be completely filled except for facet values where all values are 0.

+**Flags**: IRW

+---
 ## Attr: MetricSettings.fixedFacetValue

 ### Description
 For a [single-facet](#attr-metricsettingsmultifacet) chart of an extra value axis, this property provides a constant facet value for the second facet.
 By varying the value of the other facet in multi-facet data, the chart obtains the series of values to plot.
 The default facet value is the first facet value of the second facet.

+**Flags**: IR

+---
+## Attr: MetricSettings.gradationLabelProperties

+### Description
+Properties for gradation labels

 **Flags**: IR